MmaGod1/freecodecamp/Tribute_page/README.md

 1. Clone or download the repository.
 2. Open the `index.html` file in your preferred browser to see the tribute page in action.

-## Conclusion

-This project helped me practice structuring a webpage with semantic HTML, applying CSS for layout and design, and ensuring responsiveness for various devices.
-It also reinforced my understanding of how to present information clearly and visually in a tribute format.